Looking for ways of improving your HDR photography? Are you wondering where in your HDR workflow you are making mistakes?

 2. Turn Sharpness Down

-If you’re working in Lightroom you’ll notice every one of your photos has sharpness already set to 25.
-This will slightly enhance the grain causing the tone mapping processes to bring out even more unwanted HDR noise.
+If you’re working in Lightroom, you’ll notice that every photo has sharpness already set to 25.
+This will slightly enhance the grain, causing the tone mapping processes to bring out even more unwanted HDR noise.

-Sharpening your Landscape and HDR photos is a very important step, but it should be done last.
+Sharpening your Landscape and HDR photos is a crucial step, but it should be done last.
 One of the best techniques for sharpening your HDR photos at the end of your process is with the High Pass filter in Photoshop.

 3. Noise Reduction

-To help keep HDR noise to a minimum you should apply a little noise reduction before tone mapping your images together.
+To help keep HDR noise to a minimum, you should reduce noise before tone-mapping your images together.

-If you use Photomatix you’ll notice it has an option to remove noise on under exposed images, but there is really no way of controlling what it is doing.
-Instead do a little noise reduction on your darker images in Lightroom.
+If you use Photomatix, you’ll notice it can remove noise on underexposed images, but you cannot control what it does.
+Instead, reduce the noise in your darker images in Lightroom a little.
 There are also a few programs that do it even better.
 My favorite is Dfine 2 by Nik.
 I’ve also used Topaz Denoise with great results.

-By adding a little noise reduction first, you will be removing some color noise and eliminating any unwanted artifacts that tone mapping will only enhance.
+Adding a little noise reduction first will remove some color noise and eliminate any unwanted artifacts that tone mapping will only enhance.

 4. Load Your Lens Profile